 In 2011, one in four young high school graduates was unemployed and over half were underemployed.
-In the past decade, recent high school graduates’ wages have fallen by 12 percent to just $19,400 annually in 2011, below the poverty threshold for a family of four .
+In the past decade, recent high school graduates’ wages have fallen by 12 percent to just $19,400 annually in 2011, below the poverty threshold for a family of four (Carnevale, Jayasundera, Hanson, 2012).
 These statistics represent a structural change in the United States economy.
 In 1970, workers with a high school diploma or less represented 74 percent of the middle class.
 In 1973, nearly three out of four jobs required only a high school education or less.
 By 2020, two out of three jobs will require some postsecondary education or training (Carnevale et. al, 2012).

 As employment opportunities that require only high school diplomas are disappearing, postsecondary education and on-the-job training have become avenues to finding middle class jobs.
 Although most emphasis for graduating high school students is placed on earning baccalaureate degrees, there has been an increasing interest in training and certification for “middle jobs.”
-These middle jobs require education and training beyond high school but less than a Bachelor’s degree, and secure middle-class earnings.
+These middle jobs require education and training beyond high school but less than a Bachelor’s degree, and they offer secure middle-class earnings.